gpaux/Mediana/CaseStudy01.md

 {% endhighlight %}

-### Analysis Model
+### Define an Analysis Model

-The analysis model uses a standard two-sample test for comparing proportions (`method = "PropTest"`) to assess the treatment effect in this clinical trial example.
+The analysis model uses a standard two-sample test for comparing proportions (`method = "PropTest"`) to assess the treatment effect in this clinical trial example:

 {% highlight R %}
 # Analysis model